wp-plugins/extensible-widgets/readme.txt

 Please view this post for [screenshots](http://jidd.jimisaacs.com/archives/863/ "Screenshots") of this plugin's administration.

 == Changelog ==

+= 0.9.2.3 =
+* Very minor fixes with references in core php framework
+* Tested extensively in WordPress 3.0 using new default theme TwentyTen

 = 0.9.2.2 =
 * Fixed a reference warning with admin controllers